bakkeby/dwm-vanitygaps/README.md

+This old obsolete dwm project is very much out of date and has been archived.

+For dwm refer to [dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch) and for individual patches refer to [this](https://github.com/bakkeby/patches/wiki) page instead.

+---

 My dwm 6.2 build with custom patches.
 Refer to [https://dwm.suckless.org/](https://dwm.suckless.org/) for details on the dwm window manager, how to install it and how it works.

-NB!
-This is more or less obsolete now.
-I'd recommend checking out [dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch) instead.

 ---